Trending Topics

 | WEBINAR: The missing link in EMS workforce resilience: How active bystandership builds a culture of courage, care and accountability

-The church posted on its Facebook and said their pastor and another congregation member were present at church and had called the propane company due to the smell of a gas leak.
+The church posted on its Facebook page that the church’s pastor and another congregation member were at the church and had called the propane company due to the gas smell.

 Trending